Reading a file line by line in Bash

 done < filename.txt

-This approach utilizes command substitution to capture the entire file content as a single string and then iterates over it line by line using a for loop.
+This method uses command substitution to read the entire file into memory and then iterates over each line using a for loop.

 for line in $(cat filename.txt); do